cocodedk/linkedin-extension/PRD/10-implementation-notes.md

 ### Modular Architecture

-Both Chrome and Firefox extensions have been refactored into modular components following SOLID principles:
+The Chrome extension has been refactored into modular components following SOLID principles:

 **Chrome Structure:**
 ```